phargogh/prototype-data-abstraction-layer/demolayer/README.md

 categorizes their datasets.

 This work is _not_ intended to take the place of necessary data processing and hosting efforts that we have going into the data hub.
+There remains a need to include datasets on there that:

+* are specifically built for InVEST and commonly-needed ES analyses
+* are sourced from or derived from layers that we frequently have issues with (e.g. ISRIC's webserver is flaky)